SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 // maximum obtainable (which is several times the maximum supported) speed, with limits bypassed,
 // will lead it to choose the fastest possible ADC clock, which is only prescaled by a factor of 2,
 // and return that value, likely 8000 or 10000 unless for 16 or 20 MHz. (higher if you're overclocking
 // the chip in general too).
-Expect inaccurate results of other bad behavior.
+One version that was released shortly after the 2-series contained a bug that would always set the
+// ADC prescaler to the minimum.
+And I'd written about how disappointed I was in the new ADC.
+After fixing the bug, things improved significantly.
+// I am favorably impressed by how well the poor overclocked ADC performed, despite being overclocked

 // ******* For both *******
 int returned_default = analogClockSpeed(-1); // reset to default value, around 1000 - 1500 kHz for Dx and around 2500 for Ex.